sagemath/sage/src/doc/en/developer/doctesting.rst

    appear before ``# optional``, any comments that may be mixed with the feature annotations will be lost.

+If you don't want to update any doctests, you can use the option ``--no-test``.
+In this mode, the doctest fixer does not run the doctester and only normalizes the style of the ``# optional`` annotations.

 Use in virtual environments
 ---------------------------